 - Used when: Your grip might give out.
-This happens during pulling movements.
+This can happen during pulling movements.

-- To help: Pull more weight and prevent elbow pain.
+- Help pull more weight and prevent elbow pain.

-- Used when: Your wrist might give out.
+- Used when: Your wrists might give out.
 This happens during pushing movements.

-If you need both, you can purchase the Manimal Wrist Wraps (my personal favorite) and Ripped Toned Lifting Straps and switch between the two.
-This option is best when you have dedicated days for “push” and “pull” movements.
+If you need both, you can purchase the Manimal Wrist Wraps (my favorite) and Ripped Toned Lifting Straps and switch between the two.
+This option is best when you have days dedicated to “push” and “pull” movements.

 If you happen to do both “push” and “pull” on the same day (perhaps you like full-body workouts), it might be better to get a pair of Cobra Grips as you won’t have to switch between equipment.

 Because Olympic weightlifting involves very dynamic movements, I recommend a high-quality wrist wrap for all exercises (except deadlift).
 I’ve tried out many brands and found that the Sling Shot Wrist Wrap provides (by far) the best support for the wrists.
 They are a bit pricey, but the quality is unparalleled by other brands.